 “ Hiiiiiideeeee, Julia here…”

 My heart raced, I think I may have actually stopped breathing for a moment.
 She was headed out to dinner with friends but I could call her back in the morning.
 I don’t think I slept a wink that night.
-I saved her message on the machine ( in a time before the world was digital, like most of the rest of the world I had a mini cassette tape voice recorder) for months until the tape finally broke from repeated play.
+I saved her message on the mini cassette tape recorder in the machine ( in a time before the world was digital) for months until the tape finally broke from repeated play.

 I never met Child in person, but had the great good fortune to interview her over the phone on two occasions.
 Initially in that first conversation with this culinary icon, I stammered and stumbled over my questions, unable to think of much more than the fact that I was actually speaking on the phone with Julia Child.
 She was her delightful and unpretentious self and immediately put me at ease.
 After a while it was like chatting with an old friend.
 She even asked me for a recipe.